Kaiser Pass Hiking Map

 Kaiser Wilderness Topo Map

-Huntington Lake marks the hard right (turn off) for KAISER, a steep one lane road, which climbs the mountain and take you deep into the backcountry.
-Extreme heights, granite boulders and radical cliffs w/ no guard rails.
+Huntington Lake marks the region for KAISER, a steep paved road, which climbs down the mountain on the west side of the lake.
+Extreme heights, granite boulders and chaparral.
 25 mph max kinda road, for dozens of miles.
 Not a quick or easy day trip kinda place.
-Plan for weeks, or at least several days, out exploring in this backcountry.
+Plan for weeks, or at least several days, out exploring in this country.

 Snow is deep!
-Snowmobiling is very popular on this route and in this deep snow region.
-China Peak (or Sierra Summit) is the local ski resort.
+Snowmobiling is very popular on the Kaiser route and in this deep snow region.
+China Peak (aka Sierra Summit) is the local ski resort.
 Cabins, condos and campgrounds are all available at Huntington Lake.

 The Kaiser Road is one of the highest paved mountain roads in all California.
 Great views to the Eastern Sierra and all the way around.
 Numerous primitive camps and trailheads, adjacent to the Wilderness Area.
 Kaiser Pass has the DUSY ERSHIM 4×4 Trail, second only to the RUBICON TRAIL in popularity.
 Some dirt roads may require high clearance, or perhaps 4-wheel drive.
 Signage gets knocked down, mud can turn to powder fine dust in summer, lots of erosion, landslides, rock slides.
 Have a good topographical map and know your vehicles limitations.